What To Do If Your Partner Is Defensive All The Time, According To 10 Experts

 "The first thing you need to do is look at why," Marina Sbrochi, IPPY award-winning author of Stop Looking for a Husband: Find the Love of Your Life tells Bustle.
 "Take the last defensive situation you found yourself in with your partner.
 Write down what went down — as it happened, no emotion.
 Now, take it line by line and see if you can find out what spurred the defensiveness.
 Has your partner made poor money decisions in the past and your talk was about money?
 Natural defensiveness comes up around that issue.
 You can then see if your comment triggered some defensiveness — and maybe be honest and see if your comment actually had a passive aggressive tone — or perhaps an underlying 'I don’t trust you with money' to it."

 But if that doesn't help, it might be a bigger problem.
 "If you have a partner that takes every, single thing personally … that’s a deeper issue," Sbrochi adds.
-"Does this person use drugs that might influence behavior that increases paranoia?
-Has this person lived a life of mistrust of others due to past experiences?"
+Ask yourself if they use a substance that could then lead to paranoid behavior on their part.
+Or maybe they've "lived a life of mistrust of others due to past experiences?"
+Sbrochi says.
 Whatever the case may be, it can be helpful to get a third party — like a counselor, or even a trusted friend or advocate — involved.

 "In the meantime, you can only control your reactions to the defensiveness, and asking questions in a calm manner could help your person recognize the origin of the defensiveness," she says.
 "You could say something like, 'What did you hear that made you respond the way you did?
 Was there a tone you reacted to?
 What part of the conversation was most upsetting to you?'
 Calmly helping the person to dig deeper is about all you can do."